The most commonly asked first questions from a beginner:

 Tubing of your small hoop:

-Now that you have a general understanding about hoop sizing and purposes, here is a General Sizing Guide to help you place an order for your first pair of hoops!
+Now that you understand everything about hoop sizing and purposes, here is the General Sizing Guide to help you place an order for your first pair of hoops!
 YAY!

 Where to buy and how much they cost:

 You can find hoops in many different places.
-The most popular place to purchase them is online.
+The most popular place to purchase them is on www.etsy.com.
 You can also try to find find local sellers if you do not want to order online.

 Also take shipping, reviews, customer satisfaction, and reliability into consideration.
 Do your research before purchasing from an unknown place.

 To order from the Spinsterz, visit the following links: